-Revolution Foods surveys 2,000 students a month to gauge meal satisfaction and enhance menu offerings
+We survey students each month to gauge meal satisfaction

 At Revolution Foods, our mission is to build lifelong healthy eaters by making kid-inspired, chef-crafted food available to all.